ProtocolONE/ptah-docs/content/docs/fonts.md

 ## Set up a color palette
 ***

-Colors perception in branding is one of an important aspects because color influence the psychology behind decision-making, thus the landing page conversion rate.
+Colors perception in branding is of particular importance because colors influence the psychology behind decision-making, thus the landing page conversion rate.

-You can take advantage of Ptah Style to generate a color palette from a game screenshot, background image and others.
+You can take advantage of Ptah Style to generate a color palette from a game screenshot or any other image.
-Ptah color palette generator will create color combinations for texts and buttons.
+Ptah color palette generator provides a color combination for texts and buttons.

 {{< hint >}}
-To adjust colors, click the *Page Style* icon in Navigation Panel.
-Choose the *Colors tab* and upload an image.
+To adjust colors, click the *Page Style* icon in Navigation Panel then select the *Colors tab* and upload an image.
 {{< /hint >}}

 TODO image интерфейс настроек палитры

 {{< hint warning >}}
-It's recommended to stick from 3 to 5 colors for a landing page.
+It's recommended to limit your color palette from 3 to 5 colors.
 {{< /hint >}}

 ***